 Blue Mountain Middle School art teachers Logan Krause and Paul Gioacchini recently participated in a Zoom interview hosted by the Lower Hudson Regional Information Center, as part of its “Live from Model Schools” series.
 The teachers discussed the many ways they infuse technology into their arts instruction and empower students with the technical skills that allow them to choose their own creative paths.

-There will be a Board of Education meeting on Wednesday, June 29, 2022 at 7:00 pm in the Hendrick Hudson High School library.
+There will be a Board of Education meeting on Wednesday, March 8, 2023 at 7:00 pm in the Hendrick Hudson High School library.
 Click here for details and links.